Machine learning with persistent homology and chemical word embeddings improves prediction accuracy and interpretability in metal-organic frameworks: Methods

 \subsection{Datasets}

-We demonstrate our approaches on three different datasets.
-The first dataset we consider is the hypothetical MOFs (hMOFs) database generated by Wilmer \etal \cite{wilmer_large-scale_2012} to predict gas uptakes in carbon dioxide at different pressures.
-This database consists of MOFs constructed by using a ``Tinkertoy'' algorithm to combine different MOF building blocks.
-We use the hMOF structures from MOFDB\footnote{\url{http://hmofs.northwestern.edu}}, which has adsorption capacities (determined using grand canonical Monte Carlo simulations) for carbon dioxide at five different pressures ranging from 0.05 bar to 2.5 bar.
+We demonstrate our approaches on three datasets corresponding to MOFs of various diversity, and across a range of CH$_4$ and \COO uptake pressures predicted using grand cannonical Monte Carlo simulations \cite{wilmer_large-scale_2012,boyd_generalized_2016, coremofs2019}.
+The first dataset is the hypothetical MOFs (hMOFs) database generated by Wilmer \etal \cite{wilmer_large-scale_2012}.
+The hMOF structures were taken from MOFDB ({\url{http://hmofs.northwestern.edu}}), which also has adsorption uptakes for carbon dioxide at five different pressures ranging from 0.05 bar to 2.5 bar.

-We also use the 2019 CoREMOF dataset \cite{core2019} to predict methane and carbon dioxide adsorption capacities, and methane and carbon dioxide Henry's coefficients (determined using grand canonical Monte Carlo and Widom insertion simulations).
-This dataset consists of a selection of experimentally synthesized MOFs.
-The other dataset we consider is the Boyd-Woo database \cite{boyd_generalized_2016} to predict the same targets as for the CoREMOF dataset (also determined using grand canonical Monte Carlo and Widom insertion simulations).
-These reflect gas adsorption in a low pressure, high pressure, and infinite dilution context.
-Similar to Moosavi \etal \cite{moosavi2020}, we use a subset of approximately 20,000 structures from this database for our studies --- we call this the BW dataset.
+The second dataset is the Boyd--Woo predicted MOF database \cite{boyd_generalized_2016} with the predicted methane and carbon dioxide adsorption capacities at low and high pressure, and methane and carbon dioxide Henry's coefficients.
+The Henry's coefficients are expressed in terms of their logarithms.